Alpha-Drive/universe-windows-envs/vnc-gtav/README.md

 ```
 python $env:UNIVERSE_WINDOWS_ENVS_DIR/vnc-gtav/run_vnc_env.py -s
 ```
-This can speed up iterative development of non machine learning code, but is bad for long training runs where the car can drive off the road and get into other irrecoverable states.
+This can speed up iterative development of non-ML work, but is bad for long training runs where the car can drive off the road and get into other irrecoverable states.

 #### Have the server start on admin boot (likely AWS only) - still needs RDP session for GTAV to start
 ```